Bao-Bui/VS_segmentation_correction/README.md

   * For more information on modality indicators (or channel names as nnU-net V2 calls it), check out: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md
 5. Run the following inference prompt in the terminal
 ```
-nnUNetv2_predict -d Dataset920_VSMCRCSCGKT1 -i path_to_input_folder -o path_to_output_folder -f  0 1 2 3 4 -tr nnUNetTrainer -c 3d_fullres -p nnUNetPlan
+nnUNetv2_predict -d Dataset920_VSMCRCSCGKT1 -i path_to_input_folder -o path_to_tumor_output_folder -f  0 1 2 3 4 -tr nnUNetTrainer -c 3d_fullres -p nnUNetPlan
 ```
-* Assuming the input folder looks like the example above, you'll find the automated segmentation tumor masks in the output_folder in the following format if the inference was run successfully:
+Assuming the input folder looks like the example above, you'll find the automated segmentation tumor masks in the tumor_output_folder in the following format if inference was run successfully:
 ```
- output_folder
+ tumor_output_folder
  ├── VS_001.nii.gz
  ├── VS_002.nii.gz
  ├── VS_003.nii.gz